apache/mxnet/docs/install/index.md

 To build and install MXNet yourself using [Microsoft Visual Studio 2015](https://www.visualstudio.com/vs/older-downloads/), you need the following dependencies.
 Install the required dependencies:

 1. If [Microsoft Visual Studio 2015](https://www.visualstudio.com/vs/older-downloads/) is not already installed, download and install it.
 You can download and install the free community edition.
+At least Update 3 of Microsoft Visual Studio 2015 is required to build MXNet from source.
+Upgrade via it's ```Tools -> Extensions and Updates... | Product Updates``` menu.
 2. Download and install [CMake](https://cmake.org/) if it is not already installed.
 3. Download and install [OpenCV](http://sourceforge.net/projects/opencvlibrary/files/opencv-win/3.0.0/opencv-3.0.0.exe/download).
 4. Unzip the OpenCV package.